How to Have Good Conversations

-- Be mindful of the type of conversation throughout (even as it shifts around).
+- Be mindful of the type of conversation, even as it shifts and evolves.

-- The connection matters far more than the content that flows through it.
+- The connection (relationship) matters far more than the content that flows through it.

-- Each communication is an opportunity to strengthen and develop the bandwidth and integrity of the connection.
+- Each communication is an opportunity to strengthen and develop the bandwidth and integrity of the connection (relationship).

-- If there is no mutual respect, it probably doesn't make sense to engage.
+- If there is no mutual respect, it probably doesn't make sense to engage (or continue to engage).

-- Virtues and values to keep in mind: kindness, generosity, sincerity, earnestness, care, honesty, integrity, humility, curiosity, friendliness, open-mindedness, rigor, compassion, forgiveness, loyalty, impeccability, thoughtfulness, consideration, and above all, love.
+- Virtues and values to keep top of mind: kindness, generosity, sincerity, earnestness, care, honesty, integrity, humility, curiosity, friendliness, open-mindedness, rigor, compassion, forgiveness, loyalty, impeccability, thoughtfulness, consideration, and above all, love.

 - Employ Rule Omega (and disengage with those who seek to weaponize this concept).